schweitzerb/cleanProject/codebook.md

 **All Other Variables** (numeric)
 >The dataset includes 66 other variables, **the values of these variabels are the MEAN (by subject and activity) of the identically named feature variables** in the orignal Samsung data set.
 These variables represent pre-processed measurements from the smartphone's accelerometer (`Acc` in the variable name) and Gyroscope (`Gyro`) along all 3 axis (`-X`, `-Y`, `-Z` suffixes).
 All raw data from the phone was **captured in standard gravity units `g`**.
 >
->Data from the acceleromater has further been split into acceleration due to Gravity (`GravityAcc`) and acceleration due to movement of the subject`s body (`BodyAcc`).
+>Data from the acceleromater has further been split into acceleration due to Gravity (`GravityAcc`) and acceleration due to movement of the subject's body (`BodyAcc`).
 Jerk and magnitude signals were also calculated and included as `Jerk` and `Mag` in the variable name respectively.
 The `t` and `f` prefixes indicate time-domain vs. frequency domain signals.

 >Full details, including what pre-processing procedures were applied, can be found in the `README.txt` and `features_info.txt` of the Samsung data set.